Java-Publications/eclipse-store-1.0-tutorial-01/README.md

 ### Best practices

 From time to time update the core Images with the latest updates on OS system base.
-For this tag the image with the update date, so tht everybody know how old the updated image is.
+For this tag the image with the update date, so that everybody know how old the updated image is.

+## Domain Specific for this project
+Store the amount of each item.
+With this we can create order lists, if requested amount is higher as the available on stock